RyzCantonais64/RyzCantonais64/README.md

 My main tech stack includes Python, Bash, and tools like Nmap, Metasploit, and SQLmap.
 I also enjoy working with Kali Linux and setting up vulnerable environments such as Metasploitable.

-I’ve got a few pinned projects related to penetration testing and automation.

 If you’re curious about how I learn and practice cybersecurity, feel free to check out my notes and write-ups!

 **Fun Facts:**